Are you one of those “Need to Plan Ahead”- type of people? Then, you are in Great Company!!! ?

-And, although, I love the thought of taking the kids Apple-Picking and on other adventures, I love being prepared EVEN MORE.
+Although, I love the thought of taking the kids Apple-Picking and on other day-long adventures, I love being prepared EVEN MORE.

-So today, I’m sharing the checklists we use before heading out the door on a day trip and beyond.
-Added Bonus – I offer affiliate links to some of our favorite things and a Free Printable Checklist to help you better prepare for your next One-Day or Multi-Day Road Trip.
+I offer some of my favorite Road Trip items and Free Printable Checklists to help you better prepare for your next One-Day or Multi-Day Road Trip.

-This is a good time to implement the whole family in the prepping aspect.
-The outing is a Family-Fun day, so the whole family should chip in helping to plan for the trip there.
-You’re not only making them a part of the process, but you’re also teaching them life lessons they will need for the future when they have their own families.
+By doing this, you’re not only making them a part of the process, but you’re also teaching them valuable life lessons they will need for the future when they have their own families.

 List #1: Items for the Car/First Aid Kit